 - 1/4 cup milk

-Put the Instant Pot on Saute and melt the butter.
+- Put the Instant Pot on Saute and melt the butter.2 Tablespoon butter

-Season the pork with rosemary, fennel, salt and pepper.
+- Season the pork loin roast with rosemary, fennel, salt and pepper.
 Brown the pork loin on all sides, taking about 5 minutes.1 1/2 – 2 1/2 pound Pork Loin Filet, 2 teaspoon rosemary, 2 teaspoon fennel, salt and pepper to taste

-Peel and slice the apples while the pork browns.
+- Peel and slice the apples while the pork browns.3 apples

-Peel and halve the potatoes while the apples cook.
+- Peel and halve the potatoes while the apples cook.6 medium potatoes

-Return the pork to the Instant Pot on top of the apples and add the apple juice.
+- Return the pork to the Instant Pot on top of the apples.

-Put the cut potatoes in a steamer basket and set it on top of the pork.
+- Put the cut potatoes in a steamer basket and set it on a trivet over the pork.

-Put the potatoes in a bowl and mash with the butter, milk and salt.1/4 cup butter, 1/4 cup milk, 1/2 teaspoon salt
+- Put the potatoes in a bowl and mash with the butter, milk and salt.1/4 cup butter, 1/4 cup milk, 1/2 teaspoon salt

 Nutrition facts are estimates.